ScottWorks/Javascript-Deep-Dive/Part-1-Lexical-Scope-and-Closures/Scope.md

 ### Lexical Scope

 - The first phase of compliation known as 'lexing' or 'tokenizing'.
 This is a process where a string of source code characters are examined then assigned semantic meaning to the tokens after parsing.
 - Lexical scope refers to scope which is defined during the lexing phase of compilation.
-The scope itself is defined when the code is written by a programmer, therefore it is based on the variables and blocks of scope that are user-defined.
+The scope itself is defined when the code is written by a programmer, it is based on the placement of variables and functions with respect to the global/ function/ or block scope.
+This is purely defined by the users.

 - It is easy to think of scope as a series of nested bubbles as shown below: